baranbabaei/Dribbble-project/README.md

 - Manage designs (edit, delete)

 ### 3. Buyers
-- View and filter designs
+- View and search designs
 - Purchase designs and add them to their purchase list
 - View previous purchases with details
 - Increase account balance for purchasing designs